 As your mantis develops, you may want to consider breeding.
 Thankfully, ghost mantises are far less prone to cannibalism than many other species.
 Given enough space and food, two mantises of roughly the same size can be housed together, while more experienced keepers can keep them in small groups.
 Because of this, breeding presents less of a risk to the life of your male than it does in other mantis species, where the female may eat her mate.
 However, even ghost mantises should always be carefully monitored and only bred by experienced keepers who will be able to provide the safest possible environment.
 Regardless of your intent to breed, however, a female unmated mantis will still produce oothecae (egg sacks) after roughly 2-3 weeks of being fully mature.
 A female will normally produce around six oothecae, but some have been known to lay as many as 12.

 And there you have the basic care of ghost mantises.
 Here at The Nature Nook, we have thoroughly enjoyed keeping our new pet ghost mantis Persephone and overall consider them to be relatively low maintenance and appropriate for most adults, even those without much experience of insect keeping.
 They are, however, very delicate and are thus inappropriate pets for most children.
 Please remember that no pet is a decoration or seasonal accessory, and every pet, no matter how small, requires extensive research.
 If this article has inspired you to have your very own pet ghost, please ensure you are very ready for all elements of their care first!

-In the run-up to Halloween, learn about some other spooky creatures here at The Nature Nook, including the grisly habits of the burying beetle, the blood-sucking lamprey, and, of course, the legendary vampire bat.
+In the run-up to Halloween, learn about some other spooky creatures here at The Nature Nook, including the grisly habits of the burying beetle, the ancient, blood-sucking lamprey, and, of course, the legendary vampire bat.